 Overview

-Like other Final Fight characters such as Cody, Rolento, Sodom and Guy, Poison has also made appearances in the Street Fighter series; most notably in the Street Fighter III games, in which she appears as the NPC manager of Hugo Andore.
+Like other Final Fight characters such as Cody, Rolento, Sodom and Guy, Poison has also made appearances in the Street Fighter series.
+She first appeared in the Street Fighter III games, in which she serves as the NPC manager of Hugo Andore.
 She was also intended to be a playable character in Capcom Fighting All-Stars prior to the game's cancellation.
-Most recently, she was made a member of the fighting roster of Street Fighter X Tekken.
+Most recently, she was made a member of the fighting rosters of Street Fighter X Tekken and Ultra Street Fighter IV.

 Appearance

 Poison's appearance is based on a highly feminine but fit physique.
 She has long, pink hair and wears a biker's cap, choker, a white cut-off tank top that leaves her abdomen exposed, and cut-off denim shorts with the fly unfastened.
-She also wears a pair of pumps, and a chain that hangs off her hips.
-She also commonly uses a pair of handcuffs as an accessory that hangs from her hip-chain.
+She also wears a pair of pumps, and a chain that hangs off her hips with a pair of handcuffs dangling from it.

 Final Fight